forseti-security/forseti-visualizer/README.md

 IMAGE_NAME="forseti-visualizer"
 FULL_IAMGE_NAME="gcr.io/$PROJECT_ID/$IMAGE_NAME"

+# We are using host networking as cloud sql proxy may be running locally or a separate container.
+Depending on your configuration settings, you will need to ensure you have a viable route to the Database IP/Port.
-docker run --env-file dockersource.env --name forsetivisualizer --rm -d -p 8080:8080 $FULL_IAMGE_NAME docker ps
+docker run --env-file dockersource.env --network host --name forsetivisualizer --rm -d -p 8080:8080 $FULL_IAMGE_NAME docker ps

 # navigate to http://localhost:8080/